VaradRajadhyax/VaradRajadhyax/README.md

-- 👋 Hi, I’m @VaradRajadhyax
+- 👋 Hi, I’m Varad Rajadhyax
-- 👀 I’m interested in ...
+- 👀 I’m interested in different ML and AI techniques.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python, JAVA and DBMS.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects related to ML models and Web development
-- 📫 How to reach me ...
+- 📫 How to reach me: E-mail at varadrajadhyax04gmail.com

 <!---
 VaradRajadhyax/VaradRajadhyax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.